Who Is Rudy Giuliani?

 Giuliani did not land a position in the Trump administration, but he did join the president's legal team in April 2018, amid the near-year-long special counsel investigation into Russian interference.
 With Trump's personal attorney, Michael Cohen, under a concurrent investigation and the team needing a recharge, Giuliani brought a familiarity with special counsel Robert Mueller and the desire to speed up an investigation that "needs a little push."
 That day, his law firm, Greenberg Traurig, announced that Giuliani would be taking leave, and on May 10, Giuliani resigned from the firm to fully concentrate on his job for Trump.

 Giuliani immediately sent the media into a tizzy when he said that Trump was aware of Cohen's alleged hush payments to adult-film star Stormy Daniels, contrary to the denials being issued by the White House.
-He followed with other comments that caused plenty of head-scratching, including his statement that Mueller would end his investigation on September 1—reportedly a made-up date—and his insistence that the president had "broad powers" that allowed him to both end the special counsel investigation and potentially pardon himself of any wrongdoing.
+He followed with other comments that caused plenty of head-scratching, including his unfounded statement that Mueller would end his investigation on September 1 and his insistence that the president had "broad powers" that allowed him to both end the special counsel investigation and potentially pardon himself of any wrongdoing.

 Giuliani has been married three times.
 He inadvertently wed his second cousin, Regina Peruggi, in 1968, before they received an annulment in 1982.
 That same year, he married television personality Donna Hanover.
 Hanover and Giuliani became estranged while he was serving as mayor, and Giuliani moved out of the mayor's residence at Gracie Mansion, where Hanover and his children remained, to live instead in an apartment owned by two of his friends.
 (Hanover learned that her husband was planning to leave her during a Giuliani TV press conference.)